 A fantastic option is to have your pages made pre-configured with components on them.
 This creates a smooth feel to your site section and makes sure the page author is sticking to the layout guide.
 With so many pages to be created, it's critical to enforce style rules and give the author clear guidance where to place text and images on the page.

 AEM is aimed fairly and squarely at large corporates with many websites to manage and multi-language sites to consolidate.
 It's brilliant for content authors who can produce material in a fraction of the time it takes to create pages in a traditional CMS.
 All that hunting around for images and messing with FTP is a thing of the past.

-While it is a content authors dream, it is a bean counters nightmare.
-A vast black hole swallowing up resources and hard cash in next to no time at all.
+While it is a content authors dream, it is a bean counters nightmare—a vast black hole swallowing up resources and hard cash in next to no time at all.

 You need good, experienced developers who understand business process and systems integration.
-If you don’t get the development of components right, or your templating process is flawed, or any part of the deployment is not 100%, you’ll be going back remaking hundreds if not thousands of pages to put it right.
+If you don't get the development of components right, or your templating process is flawed, or any part of the deployment is not 100%, you'll be going back remaking hundreds if not thousands of pages to put it right.
 In that case, you'll never get close to making the return on investment fast enough to justify the expense.
-For those who want to take advantage of AEM without the full-on costs of an entire development team, there are several digital agencies springing up that can set you up relatively inexpensively and take away the development cost which will make it affordable for those who don't have multi-million-pound web development budgets.
+For those who want to take advantage of AEM without the full-on costs of an entire development team, several digital agencies are springing up that can set you up relatively inexpensively and take away the development cost which will make it affordable for those who don't have multi-million-pound web development budgets.